sunhaoying97/UHCL/README.md

 # UHCL: Unified Hierarchical Contrastive Learning for Video Caption

 🎉 This repository is the official implementation of the paper **"Unified Hierarchical Contrastive Learning for Video Caption"**.
-The paper has now been accepted by the JCR Q1 and SCI Q1 journal Information Fusion.
+The paper has now been accepted by the JCR Q1 and SCI Q1 journal **"Information Fusion"**.

 ✨ The proposed method enhances the quality and distinctiveness of video caption generation through a unified hierarchical contrastive learning framework, without introducing additional inference overhead.